spartan-protocol/spartanswap-contracts/README.md

 # Spartan Swap - Incentivised Liquidity Powered By SPARTAN

-Spartan Swap is a liquidity pool protocol that allows asset-agnostic provision of liquidity.
-Traders can swap between assets at arbitrarily low fees, but a liquidity-sensitive fee maximises revenue for stakers during periods of high demand.
+Spartan Swap is a liquidity pool protocol that allows token-agnostic provision of liquidity.
+Traders can swap between tokens at arbitrarily low fees, but a liquidity-sensitive fee maximises revenue for stakers during periods of high demand.

 ## Smart Contract

 Spartan Swap  has the following intended design:

 Staking
-* Stake any asset into any pool
+* Stake any token into any pool
 * Move capital between pools (unstake and stake in a single transaction)
-* Withdraw partial or full capital from any pool to any asset
+* Withdraw partial or full capital from any pool to any token

 Swapping
-* Swap from any asset to any asset
+* Swap from any token to any token

+0x4d523C380B76386c9e41D7F92456CcE6c712Db87

 1000000000000000000 // 10**18
 1000000000000000000000000 //1m